vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 :::

 ### Time trigger
-As it says above, with Ethereum data source specs the validators will read the specified smart contract and method detailed in the ABI.
+As it says above, with EVM data source specs the validators will read the specified smart contract and method detailed in the ABI.
 The `trigger` instructs the validators when to do this.
 In the smple above, it will be called every 30 seconds.

 ### Normaliser
 A [JSONPath](https://datatracker.ietf.org/wg/jsonpath/about/) expression use to extract data from the JSON returned from the method call.
 In the spec above, `expression` is set to `$[0]`, which returns the first item in an array. `$` would return the complete result.

 ## Open Oracle signed messages
-Vega's Data Sourcing framework supports signed ABI-encoded [Open Oracle ↗](https://github.com/compound-finance/open-oracle) or JSON messages.
+Vega's data sourcing framework supports signed ABI-encoded [Open Oracle ↗](https://github.com/compound-finance/open-oracle) or JSON messages.
 ABI-encoded signed messages can be verified to have come from the public key that signed them, which allows markets on Vega to use pricing data sourced from Ethereum.

 When it's time for a market to settle, someone needs to submit the data that matches the data source spec defined in the market.
 Any Vega keypair can submit the data.
 In the configuration for a market, a data source specification field dictates which data feeds it is interested in.
 In effect, it works as a filter.
 This specification means that the creator of an instrument for a market will choose in advance a price source, and which data fields the market requires to settle and optionally terminate.